yange-5938/RecSys/README.md

 # after the created to check is pods are created with
 $ kubectl get pods -A
 ```
-+ Enable pod Scheduling on Control-Plane (because we only has one node)
++ Enable pod Scheduling on Control-Plane (because we only have one node)
 ```bash
 $ kubectl taint nodes --all node-role.kubernetes.io/control-plane-
 ```